Basic Kuka robot arm working and programming

 Peripheral devices include a CD-ROM and a disk drive; Ethernet, Profibus, Interbus,

-cabinet and ASI sockets are also available.
+cabinet, and ASI sockets are also available.

 Controls for the new KRC2 type use the Windows XP operating system. system